-The Savings Plan serves as a retirement vehicle for the NEOs and other employees.
-The Savings Plan, among other things, provides for quarterly matching contributions by Radian equal to 100% of employee contributions (up to 6.0% of eligible pay for 2019).
-Each of the NEOs participated in the Savings Plan in 2019.
+The Savings Plan serves as the primary retirement savings plan for the NEOs and other employees.
+The Savings Plan, among other things, provides for quarterly matching contributions by Radian equal to 100% of employee contributions (up to 6% of eligible pay for 2021).
+Each of the NEOs participated in the Savings Plan in 2021.